AuvroIslam/Nongor/README.md

 ## Why this exists

-### July 2024 — the assumption everything here is built on

-In July 2024 the state switched the country off.
-Mobile internet went first, then broadband, and Bangladesh spent days unable to reach itself.
-Families could not confirm who was alive.
+### Two Julys

+In **July 2024** we lost close to 1,500 brothers and sisters.
+And while it was happening the state cut the internet, so the country could not see it, could not count it, and could not call for help.
 What survived was the oldest layer of the network — 2G voice and SMS — and whatever two phones could say to each other directly. **যোগাযোগ · Jogajog**, people relaying for each other with no infrastructure in between, is the reason this hackathon exists.

-The lesson of that month was not *build another chat app*.
-It was that **the network is a thing that can be taken away**, and anything that matters in a crisis has to keep working after it is gone.
-Nongor takes that literally: no server, no account, and no point at which the app asks the internet for permission to help you.

-The second half of the lesson is that a blackout does not need a government.
-A flood takes the same towers down for the same days — and it strands the people who were already hardest to reach.

-### July 2026 — and then the water
+**July 2026.
+Fifty-one more.** Not to firing this time.
+Not to a dictator.
+To water.

 <img src="GithubSlides/2.png" alt="51 people died in Bangladesh floods this July alone.
 39 injured, 1,000,000+ affected, 7 districts." width="100%">

 Those are the confirmed figures from Bangladesh's Ministry of Disaster Management for **July 2026 alone** ([BSS](https://www.bssnews.net/news/404964)).
 Cox's Bazar lost 28 people, Chattogram 13, Bandarban 6, Rangamati 3, Moulvibazar 1.

+Two different Julys, one thing in common: **when it mattered, the network was not there.** In 2024 it was taken away on purpose.
+In 2026 the towers went under with everything else.
+A blackout does not need a government — and it does not care which one it was.

+So Nongor assumes it is gone.
+No server, no account, and no point at which the app asks the internet for permission to help you.

 Bangladesh's disaster response is not short of helicopters or volunteers.
 The gap is the **last two hundred metres** — where a rescuer physically reaches a person and still cannot help.